 If your air conditioning isn’t cooling the way it should be, call the Greater Birmingham HVAC pros

 Staying comfortable during the summer months in Alabama can be a feat.
 If you’re A/C isn’t keeping your home cool and you’re not sure why or even if you do know why but aren’t able to fix it, we can help!
-Serving Leeds, Hoover, Mountain Brook, and the Greater Birmingham metro, we specialize in HVAC repair & maintenance, and if it’s too late and the HVAC system needs to be replaced, we can help with that too.
+Serving Leeds, Hoover, Mountain Brook, and the Greater Birmingham metro as well as Anniston and Central Alabama, we specialize in HVAC repair & maintenance, and if it’s too late and the HVAC system needs to be replaced, we can help with that too.
 Although we specialize in Trane® products, we service all types of HVAC systems including ones we haven’t installed.

 If the temperature inside your home is creeping up when it should be cooling down, don’t wait another minute, reach out to Polar Bear Services today!